 The Harvard On-Campus Experience

 Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least 4 credits (usually one course), which gives you access to faculty, campus resources, and the academic community.
+You come to Cambridge for at least 4 credits (usually one course), which offers you in-person access to faculty, campus resources, and the academic community.

 On-campus requirements are completed through:

 - 15-week fall or spring semester courses that meet only on campus.
 Courses with the format "on campus or online" do not fulfill this requirement.

 - Courses that combine weekly online classes over a semester with an intensive weekend on campus.